codesilva/codesilva.github.io/_drafts/from-esoteric-to-everywhere.md

 # Executing Brainfuck Code

-The first thing needed it to be able to execute Brainfuck code.
-Writing an interpreter for Brainfuck will consume you a few hours, but it is a good exercise to understand how the language works.
+Executing the Brainfuck code is the first step.
+To compile a programming language, you need to have a reference implementation to compare the output of the compiled code.

+Writing a Brainfuck interpreter takes a couple of hours but gives a good understanding of the language.

+## The Specification

 Brainfuck operates on an array of memory cells, each initially set to zero.
 There is a data pointer that starts at the first cell.
 The language consists of eight commands, each represented by a single character.
 Any other characters are